-System Set Manager (SSM) is used to administrate groups of systems, rather than performing actions on one system at a time.
+System set manager (SSM) is used to administrate groups of systems, rather than performing actions on one system at a time.
 It works for both Salt and traditional clients.

-For a complete list of the tasks that you can perform with the SSM, see [ Reference > Systems > ].
+For a complete list of the tasks that you can perform with the SSM, see [ Client-configuration > Systemset-manager > ].